OpenMendel/MendelImpute.jl/docs/src/man/painting.md

+We computed the population percentages for sample 1, 4, and 84 with respect to the 26 reference populations.
 Note the first run is slower because Julia has to compile the code.

 ### Step 3: Plot the percentages

-We computed the population percentages for sample 1, 4, and 84.
 Here `sample1_comp[i]` equals the sample's estimated ancestry (in %) from `populations[i]`.
 Thus we simply have to create a bar plot for each:

 ```julia